Multinational Force and Observers: Chronology

 MFO Director-General Leamon Hunt was assassinated in Rome, Italy, while sitting in his chauffeur-driven armored car, outside the gates of his private residence.
 The assassins poured automatic weapon fire into the reinforced rear window until they were able to penetrate the glass and strike the director-general in the head.
-Responsibility for the assassination was claimed by Lebanese Armed Revolutionary Faction the Red Brigade.
+Responsibility for the assassination was claimed by Lebanese Armed Revolutionary Faction and the Red Brigade.